 The Capcapo property is located north of the prolific Baguio-Mankayan Gold District in the Philippines.
-On November 23, 2006, a Memorandum of Agreement and Supplement to Memorandum of Agreement ("MOA") was entered into by Abra Mining and Industrial Corporation ("AMIC"), the Company and Jabel Corporation ("Jabel") that allows the Company and certain Filipino persons (defined as "Olympus Pacific Minerals Inc and a Philippine national") an option subject to compliance with Philippines foreign ownership laws and the entering into of a formal joint venture agreement, to earn a 60 percent interest in AMIC's Capcapo mining tenement in Abra Province, Northern Philippines.
-Company efforts in Capcapo (PH 100) have concentrated on obtaining Community approval which is required before any exploration can continue.
-The Company's ability to earn its interest in the property was stalled as it awaited settling of a formal joint venture operating agreement with its partner.
-On September 30, 2011, a joint venture agreement with AMIC, Jabel, Kadabra Mining Corporation and PhilEarth Mining Corporation in respect of the Capcapo Gold Property was signed formally granting the Company and PhilEarth Mining Corporation, a corporation controlled by Philippine nationals, an option to acquire up to a 60% interest in the Capcapo mining tenement.
+On November 23, 2006, a Memorandum of Agreement and Supplement to Memorandum of Agreement ("MOA") was entered into among Abra Mining and Industrial Corporation ("AMIC"), the Company and Jabel Corporation ("Jabel") that allows the Company and certain Filipino persons (defined as "Olympus Pacific Minerals Inc and a Philippine national") an option subject to compliance with Philippines foreign ownership laws and the entering into of a formal joint venture agreement, to earn a 60 percent interest in AMIC's Capcapo mining tenement in Abra Province, Northern Philippines.
+The Company's ability to earn its interest in the property was stalled as it awaited settling of a formal joint venture operating agreement with AMIC and JABEL.
+On September 30, 2011, a joint venture agreement with AMIC, Jabel, Kadabra Mining Corporation and PhilEarth Mining Corporation in respect of the Capcapo Gold Property was signed formally granting the Company, in consortium with PhilEarth Mining Corporation, a corporation controlled by Philippine nationals, an option to acquire up to a 60 percent interest in the Capcapo mining tenement.
 The joint venture agreement also grants the Company a right of first refusal over a mineral production sharing agreement held by Jabel over the Patok property, also located in Abra Province, Northern Philippines.